JGeddes1/Readme-Guides/README.md

 This repository contains the following guides:

-1. ** [Virtual Environments Guide](/Setup%20Old%20Version%20Python%20Virtual%20Environment.md)** - Learn how to install and use Python virtual environments.
+1. ** [Virtual Environments Install Guide](/Setup%20Old%20Version%20Python%20Virtual%20Environment.md)** - Learn how to install and use Python virtual environments (Technical).
+2.  ** [Virtual Environments with Jupyter Usage Guide](/Setup%20Old%20Version%20Python%20Virtual%20Environment.md)** - Learn how to use Python virtual environments with Jupyter Notebook (Non-technical).
-2. **More to Come** - More guides will be added soon!
+3. **More to Come** - More guides will be added soon!

 Each guide is stored in the `guides/` directory.
 Feel free to explore and contribute.